dreazz97/Authentication-Authorization-and-Image-Upload-WebAPP/README.md

 JWT_SECRET = <JWT Secret Code to generate a JWT Token (random string)>
 ```
 ### What I learned:
-Authentication with JWT and email verification;
+- Authentication with JWT and email verification;
-REST API / Routing;
+- REST API / Routing;
-Image Uploading from Client to Server and store location in DB (MongoDB);
+- Image uploading from client to back-end server and storage of the image location to the DB (MongoDB);
-NoSQL Database
+- NoSQL Database